MEH-Design/frix/README.md

 ### Molecules, Atoms, etc.

-Every Component in Atomicms can contain component that are one level lower, for Templates, this would be Organisms, for Organsims Molecules and so on.
+Every Component in Atomicms can contain components that are one level lower, for Templates, this would be Organisms, for Organsims Molecules and so on.
 This goes on until the most basic components - in the default case, this is an Atom - which contains only valid HTML.

 ### Pages